behave/behave/docs/gherkin.rst

    steps, scenarios, features or the whole shooting match).

 .. _`feature files`: #gherkin-feature-testing-language
-.. _`Python step implementations`: tutorial.html#python-step-implementations
+.. _`Python step implementations`: tutorial.rst#python-step-implementations
-.. _`environmental controls`: tutorial.html#environmental-controls
+.. _`environmental controls`: tutorial.rst#environmental-controls

 These files are typically stored in a directory called "features".
 The minimum requirement for a features directory is::